 alignment to state statute and regulations for low performing schools; and

-supplemented with district assistance and support by our statewide system of support aligned to the turnaround practices.
+supplemented with district assistance and support by our statewide system of support aligned to the Coherence Guidebook.

-If adequate funding is available, Massachusetts will open eligibility for school improvement funds to targeted support and intervention schools, and/or allocate school improvement grant funds according to a formula that best meets the needs of comprehensive and targeted support and improvement schools in our state.
-All school improvement grant awards, whether competitive or formulaic, will be made in alignment with the turnaround practices and take into account district capacity to effectively, sustainably, and proactively implement the practices.
-For low performing schools and districts that embrace the practices and conditions essential for success, ESE will provide priority consideration in the allocation of other discretionary grants (such as Expanded Learning Time) and will work with EEC to expand access to early education.
+DESE leverages several systems to ensure districts and schools leveraging state and federal resources to drive improved outcomes for students.
+As noted in earlier sections of this plan, DESE commissions school site visits conducted by external vendors, supports school and district improvement planning efforts and engages in progress monitoring cycles with districts and schools through direct assistance efforts, and maintains a robust grant management system that establishes high standards from application, to amendments, to grant close out.
+Quantitative and qualitative data collection efforts through our multi-pronged approach are driven by DESE’s objective to evaluate, measure impact, and document best practice.
+DESE staff regularly tracks monitoring data to adjust it assistance delivery model to best meet the needs of our district and school partners.

 Technical Assistance Regarding Evidence-Based Interventions.
 Describe the technical assistance the SEA will provide to each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement, including how it will provide technical assistance to LEAs to ensure the effective implementation of evidence-based interventions, and, if applicable, the list of State-approved, evidence-based interventions for use in schools implementing comprehensive or targeted support and improvement plans.